 - Race, color, and national origin harassment can take many forms, including, but not limited to, slurs, taunts, stereotypes, or name-calling, as well as racially motivated physical threats, attacks, or other hateful conduct.
 Harassment based on ethnicity, ancestry, or perceived ancestral, ethnic, or religious characteristics is considered race, color, and national origin harassment. - Disability harassment can take many forms, including, but not limited to, slurs, taunts, stereotypes, or name-calling, as well as disability-motivated physical threats, attacks, or other hateful conduct. - Sex-based harassment can take many forms.
-For the definition of sex-based harassment, including sexual harassment under Title IX, see Policies 3118 and 5202.
-The District's Title IX Policy is attached to this handbook as Appendix A.
+For the definition of sex-based harassment, including sexual harassment under Title IX, see Policy 3115A.
+Policies 3115-3115H are attached to this handbook as Appendix A.